-Judicial Review – Jurisdictional Error – Unreasonableness
+Judicial Review – Unreasonableness

-High Court confirmed the availability of judicial review on a ground of illogical and irrational reasoning processes.
-By its implications, it is now clear that an administrative decision can now be reviewed on the basis that no rational or logical decision-maker could arrive at the decision on the same evidence. the conception of Justices Crennan and Bell of an illogical and irrational decision as “one at which no rational or logical decision-maker could arrive”, was closely related to the Wednesbury unreasonableness ground of review, which asks whether a decision is “so unreasonable that no reasonable [person] could ever have come to it”: Associated Provincial Picture Houses v Wednesbury Corporation 1 KB 223.
+The High Court confirmed the availability of judicial review on grounds of an illogical and irrational reasoning process.
+By implication, it is now clear that an administrative decision can now be reviewed on the basis that no rational or logical decision-maker could arrive at the decision on the same evidence. the conception of Justices Crennan and Bell of an illogical and irrational decision as “one at which no rational or logical decision-maker could arrive,” was closely related to the Wednesbury unreasonableness ground of review, which asks whether a decision is “so unreasonable that no reasonable [person] could ever have come to it”: Associated Provincial Picture Houses v Wednesbury Corporation 1 KB 223.

 Justices Crennan and Bell stated at – and :